aosmith16/resume/README.md

 # Build resume

-Use the package **datadrivencv** to build resume.
-The output documents (PDF and HTML) will also be stored in this repository.
+Use the package **datadrivencv** to build a resume.

+The output documents (PDF and HTML) are also be stored in this repository.